 In a way, this false bereavement by the left-wing media brings dishonor to the memory of the 41st president.
 When the Fourth Estate plays this little game of elevating someone in death for the purpose of administering a beat down of our current president, it seems more than a bit vulgar and insincere.

-And even though he was not a fan of President Trump, it seems doubtful that a man with the decency and class of George Herbert Walker Bush would approve of these tasteless motives by the mainstream media.We value your comments!
-Please weigh in on our comment section below.
+And even though he was not a fan of President Trump, it seems doubtful that a man with the decency and class of George Herbert Walker Bush would approve of these tasteless motives by the mainstream media.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com